Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

 \subsubsection{Choices of prior}

 In Bayesian inference, the posterior probabilities are influenced by the choice of prior probability densities, which encode assumptions made about the parameters before the data is examined.
-If the data used for a measurement is sufficient, its constraint on the posterior will overwhelm the prior, and the prior choice is unimportant.
-However, when data is sparse, the choice of prior may affect the result.
+If the data used for a measurement is sufficient, its constraint on the posterior will typically overwhelm the prior, rendering the prior choice unimportant.
+However, when data is sparse, or when the prior vanishes in regions of the parameter space, the choice of prior may affect the result.
 The priors we choose differ according to the parameters being considered.

 \paragraph{Parameters of interest: $|\dmsq{32}|$, $\mathrm{sgn}(\dmsq{32})$, \ssth{23}} We prefer to use ``uninformed'' priors, which do not favor any particular value, for the physics parameters we intend to measure directly.
-In practice, this usually amounts to a prior uniform in the variable in question.
+In practice, this usually amounts to a prior uniform in the variable in question (which, in the special case of the binary parameter $\mathrm{sgn}(\dmsq{32})$, corresponds to 50\% probability for each of the two options).
 However, uniformity is not preserved under a change of variable: for instance, a prior uniform in \thatm{} is not uniform in the measured variable \ssth{23}.
 In our results below, we have studied the impact of priors uniform both in a particular variable and relevant functions of it, and we report when the prior choice significantly affects the results.

 \paragraph{Parameter of interest: \dcp} While \dcp{} is intended to have a uniform prior as well, it receives additional special treatment.
 Its cyclical nature as the phase of a complex number results in an infinite set of values having identical consistency with the data.
 This can cause MCMC samplers never to converge on a single value for \dcp{} and consequently to sample much more slowly.
 To combat this problem, we developed a novel special prior over \dcp: